Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 I am gonna say though – this book occasionally sounded very naive and a bit too convenient.
 And there were a few instances where I wished things had been done a bit better.

 The endings felt safe.
 Low stakes, not for a second was I worried about the main characters.
 It was still fun, though.
 Imaginative.
 Kind of fairytale-like.
-Just, you know- if you prefer high stakes stories, this one probably won’t work for you.
+But, if you prefer high stakes stories, this one probably won’t work for you.

 The good thing is, even though the plot – well, you could kind of see where it was going the whole time, Sullivan still managed to surprise me once or twice.
 A few character arcs were done pretty well and I’m still not quite sure if I should trust some of these people.